 Side effects of radiation therapy

-Radiation therapy may cause side effects during treatment, including increased urinary urge or frequency; problems with sexual function; problems with bowel function, including diarrhea, rectal discomfort or rectal bleeding; and fatigue.
+Radiation therapy may cause side effects during treatment, including increased urge to urinate or frequency of urination; problems with sexual function; problems with bowel function, including diarrhea, rectal discomfort, or rectal bleeding; and fatigue.
 Most of these side effects usually go away after treatment.

-To help resume normal sexual function, men can receive drugs, penile implants, or injections.
+To help resume normal sexual function, drugs, penile implants, or injections may be recommended.
+Learn more about coping with the sexual side effects of prostate cancer in the Coping With Treatment section.
 While uncommon, some side effects of radiation therapy may not show up until years after treatment.
 See Follow-up Care for more information about long-term side effects.